yuwzho/acme-fitness-store/azure-kubernetes-service/docs/08-05-deploy-python-application-connect-with-redis.md

 1. **Verify the whole application**
    Now, all the applications are deployed.
 Open the Spring Cloud Gateway hostname you should view the acme-fitness-store with full functionality.

+## Next Steps

+- Follow [09-get-log-and-metrics](./09-get-log-and-metrics.md) to view logs and metrics for your Azure Kubernetes Service (AKS) cluster.